Skip to main content

 Lifestyle interventions, particularly those involving caloric restriction and subsequent weight loss, directly disrupt this inflammatory cycle.
 A 2017 randomized controlled study on frail, obese older men provided compelling evidence for this mechanism.
 The groups that underwent a diet-induced weight loss protocol (both with and without exercise) experienced a significant decrease in total body fat.

 This reduction in adipose tissue mass led to two critical outcomes ∞ a decrease in total estradiol levels and a corresponding increase in total testosterone levels.
-The exercise-only group did not see a similar significant shift in these hormones, highlighting the potent role of itself in this specific population.
+The exercise-only group did not see a similar significant shift in these hormones, highlighting the potent role of fat loss itself in this specific population.

 The mechanism is twofold.
 First, reducing the volume of adipose tissue directly reduces the total amount of aromatase enzyme available for converting testosterone.
 Second, weight loss is associated with a marked reduction in the systemic and local inflammation that drives aromatase expression.